theMechanism/The-Social-Mechanism/README.md

 ##Dependencies:

+To accomadate the latest Twitter update to version 2.0 of their API, be sure to require **ntwitter**.
+This fantastic module makes the new Twitter authentication a breeze.
+Be sure to generate all neccessary keys and secrets via their developer portal here https://dev.twitter.com/

 The lib files which manage adding social items to the database require **mongodb** and **express**.
 The API is built using express and so requires **express, jade, mongodb** and **stylus**.
 Currently no views are used but future revisions may add an admin portal to allow management of the social entries via a view.

 ##Limitations: